owlet57/CurtainBlock.js/README.md

 CurtainBlock.js was devised initially as a method to hide all the content on a given page from anyone who might come stumbling onto a given page and not be willing to see the content on it.
 I primarily think people will use this for like adult blogs or whatever.

+## Requirements

+* A browser that runs JS
+* localStorage support (most if not all modern browsers have this)
+* jQuery (I used 2.0.3 but you can use whatever)

 ## Features

 * Easy to add to your existing code